1. Update System Packages

 - Search for packages: Use the

-). - Install packages: Use the
+searchcommand (e.g.,sudo apt search firefox). - Install packages: Use the

-command (e.g.,sudo apt install firefox
+installcommand (e.g.,sudo apt install firefox).

 7. Configure Firewall